Skip to content

 Skin Rejuvenation - Vampire Lifting

-Even though a significant improvement in the skin is noticeable after just a single treatment with autologous blood, I have had the best experiences with plasma liftings when 3-5 treatments are initially done at intervals of about four weeks, followed by regular refreshers about once or twice a year.
+Even though a noticeable improvement in the skin can be seen after just a single autologous blood treatment, I have had the best results with plasma facelifts when 3–5 initial treatments are performed at intervals of about four weeks, followed by regular maintenance treatments about once or twice a year.

 PRP for Hair Loss

-When the therapy is done to stimulate hair follicles, you should have at least three to four treatments at intervals of about three to four weeks.
-This is especially recommended after a hair transplant, where the first treatment often takes place immediately after the transplant (often performed abroad) and patients then switch to me for further treatments.
+If you are undergoing therapy to stimulate hair follicles, you should have at least three to four treatments spaced about three to four weeks apart.
+This is particularly recommended following a hair transplant, in which case the first treatment is often performed immediately after the transplant (which is frequently done abroad), and patients then switch to me for the subsequent treatments.

 How Long Does It Take to See the Results of PRP Treatment

-With the PRP method, you need some patience before you see the results, as the active ingredients in the autologous blood gradually develop their effect in the skin.
-The success sets in slowly and incrementally, building up over a period of several months.
+With the PRP method, it takes some patience before you see results, as the active ingredients in your own blood take time to take effect in the skin.
+The results develop slowly and gradually, building up over a period of several months.

 For Whom Is Vampire Lifting Not Suitable

-Even though the treatment is very well tolerated, there are some contraindications.
+Even though the treatment is very well tolerated, there are still some contraindications.

 These include: